PabloMorDel/DayPost-Project/backend/README.md

 # Welcome to DayPost!

+## What is DayPost?

-    -It's a collaborative platform for news
+- It's a collaborative platform for news
-    -Has a social media style, where users can follow other users, like and comment their posts.
+- Has a social media style, where users can follow other users, like and comment their posts.
-    -Posts consist on:
+- Posts consist on:
-        -Title
-        -Description
-        -Source
-        -Topic
-        -Image(optional)
+  - Title
+  - Description
+  - Source
+  - Topic
+  - Image(optional)

-# Database structure
+## Database structure

 _Users table:_